Ultra-Tech-code/CartesiProject/PythonGuessGameV2/README.md

-# Guess Game dApp
+# Guess Game dApp V2

 This Guess Game dApp is built using [Sunodo](https://docs.sunodo.io/), a Cartesi "Rollups as a Service" platform.
 Sunodo provides a robust set of tools to streamline the development workflow of Cartesi applications.

 It is written in Python and uses the Random library for generating random number.
-The dApp allows users to guess a secret number in 5 attempt before the secret number changes.

-A user have 5 trials to guess the number right, if after the 5 attempt, the user didn't get it right.
-The secret number get updated to a new number.

-If a user's guess is lower than the secret number, The user gets notified If a user's guess is higher than the secret number, the user gets notified If the users guess is correct, the users get notified and the secret number gets updated to a new one.
+In this guess game v2, you challenge the computer to guess a secret number you've chosen between 1 and 100.

+The computer gets 5 attempts to uncover your number.
+After each guess, you provide feedback by indicating whether the guess was too high or too low.

+The computer uses this feedback to intelligently narrow its guessing range, making more strategic guesses as the game progresses.

+If the computer correctly guesses your number within the allotted attempts, it wins!
+If it runs out of attempts without success, you win!

 ## Requirements and Installation